lolbat/wrongdog/content/about/about.md

 Zac has written reviews and articles for several computer and tabletop wargaming websites and was once shortlisted for "The last person we'd ever award a Booker to" prize list.
 When he was in university he wrote quite a lot of poetry, as one does, but learned his lesson and hasn't done any since.

 When not walking his dog and writing introductions to his blog in the third-person, Zac enjoys boardgames, jazz, coffee and trying to figure out why the teens he shares a house with can't tidy up after themselves.
-Zac is not on [Twitter](/posts/optionsfortwitter/) or Facebook but you can find him on [Mastodon](https://fosstodon.org/@lolbat) where he often posts and sometimes even manages to post something interesting.
+Zac is not on [Twitter](/posts/optionsfortwitter/) or Facebook ~~but you can find him on [Mastodon](https://fosstodon.org/@lolbat) where he often posts and sometimes even manages to post something interesting~~ and [he isn't even on Mastodon anymore](/posts/mastodon/).
+What will he do with all this free time?
 Zac is happily married but to the type of person who really wouldn't want to be associated with him publicly so he won't link to her blog.

 ## Colophon